ANIMAL CONTROL

 as Frank Shaw

-In the fall of 2016, McHale released his first book through Putnam Penguin, Thanks For The Money: How to Use My Life Story To Become The Best Joel McHale You Can Be, which is part memoir, part self-help guide.
+In the fall of 2016, McHale released his first book through Putnam Penguin, Thanks for the Money: How to Use My Life Story to Become the Best Joel McHale You Can Be, which is part memoir, part self-help guide.

 Born in Rome and raised in Seattle, Washington, McHale was a history major at the University of Washington and a member of their championship football team.
 He also graduated with an MFA from the Actor's Training Program.